How to get from Monteverde to Manuel Antonio

 The last stop is at Quepos Bus Terminal.

-Step 3: Quepos to Manuel Antonio by Bus
+Step 3: Bus from Quepos to Manuel Antonio

-Quepos is a town and transport hub located beside Manuel Antonio, just about 4 km north.
-There are already plenty of hotels and guesthouses around town.
-And if you’re staying in Quepos, you may be able to simply walk to your final destination.
+Quepos is a town and transport hub about 4km north of Manuel Antonio.
+There are plenty of hotels and guesthouses around town.
+And if you’re staying in Quepos, you may be able to simply walk to your accommodation.

-But if you’re hotel is located in Manuel Antonio, then you can take a short bus ride to get there.
-Buses from Quepos to Manuel Antonio depart every 30 minutes from 05:45 to 19:00 and then every hour onwards.
-A ticket costs $0.60 (0 CRC) for the 25-minute journey.
+But if your hotel is in Manuel Antonio, then you can take a short bus ride to get there.
+Buses from Quepos to Manuel Antonio depart every 30 minutes from 05:45 to 19:00 and then at 20:00 and 21:30.
+A ticket costs 320 CRC ($0.70) and the journey takes 25 minutes.

 Monteverde to Manuel Antonio by Minivan